 David Harvey: Analytical Chemistry

-My research interests fall into two broad areas: analysis of trace metals in sediments and curriculum development.
+My research interests fall into two broad areas: the analysis of trace metals in sediments and the development of curricular materials.

-Past projects in the area of curriculum development include the design of new experiments illustrating important concepts in analytical chemistry—including chemometrics, sampling, and calibration strategies—and the development of an electronic text-book for courses in analytical chemistry.
-Future work in this area will continue to focus on developing new experiments for use in Chem 260 and Chem 450, and exploring the possibilities and limitations of electronic textbooks.
+Past projects in the area of curriculum development include the design of new laboratory experiments that illustrate important concepts in analytical chemistry, the preparation of an electronic textbook for courses in analytical chemistry, and the development of materials to promote active-learning in analytical chemistry.
+Future work in this area will focus on developing new experiments for use in Chem 260 and Chem 450, exploring the possibilities and limitations of electronic textbooks, and using the statistical software program R to develop active-learning materials for analytical chemistry.